-The property has a mixture of new and older Upvc double glazed windows.
+The property has Upvc double glazed windows.

-Windows installed after April 2002 should have certification from a competent person scheme, such as The Fenestration Self Assessment Scheme (FENSA) or building regulation approval.
+Windows installed after April 2002 should have certification from a competent person scheme, such as The Fenestration Self-Assessment Scheme (FENSA) or building regulation approval.

 Due to changing atmospheric conditions, it cannot be determined if the double-glazed units have failed which creates condensation/misting within the internal air gap pane of glass.
 During the inspection I did not see any misting/condensation within the double-glazed units